Pool-Of-Tears/Myne/README.md

 ------

-**Myne** is a [FOSS](https://en.m.wikipedia.org/wiki/Free_and_open-source_software) Android application to download ebooks from the [Project GutenBerg](https://gutenberg.org), it uses [GutenDex](https://gutendex.com) API to fetch metadata of ebooks in the backend.
+**Myne** is a [FOSS](https://en.m.wikipedia.org/wiki/Free_and_open-source_software) Android application to download and read ebooks from [Project GutenBerg](https://gutenberg.org).
+It uses the [GutenDex](https://github.com/garethbjohnson/gutendex) API to fetch metadata of ebooks in the backend.

 *The name of the app is inspired from the main character of an anime called [Ascendance of a Bookworm](https://myanimelist.net/anime/39468/Honzuki_no_Gekokujou__Shisho_ni_Naru_Tame_ni_wa_Shudan_wo_Erandeiraremasen)*.

-**Note** The app also uses [Google Books](https://books.google.co.in/) API to fetch some extra data like book summary and pages count etc, as the GutenBerg project don't include those values in their metadata.
-It tries it's best to map the data received from Google books with Gutenberg's metadata but the mapping is not 100% accurate and not all books available on GutenBerg is also available on Google books or is available but with different title, so you may find some books without summary or page count etc.
+The app also utilizes the Google Books API to retrieve additional data such as synopsis and page count.
+As the Gutenberg project does not include these values in their metadata.
+While the app attempts to map the data received from Google Books with Gutenberg's metadata, the mapping is not always 100% accurate.
+Additionally, not all books available on Gutenberg are accessible on Google Books, or they may be available under different titles.
+As a result, you may find some books without synopsis or page count, etc.

 ------